Healthy eating habits matter.

 Even if you introduce just one healthier eating habit this week, that’s one you didn’t have before.

 Interested in learning how a health coach can support your goals to make them become reality, or motivate you with healthy new habits?
-The Center for Health & Wellbeing offers support services in three West Valley locations, plus an assortment of free and low-cost resources.
+The Center for Health & Wellbeing offers support services in several West Valley locations, plus an assortment of free and low-cost resources.
 Learn more here.

 This information is provided by health professionals from the Sun Health Center for Health & Wellbeing.
 It should not be substituted for medical advice from your physician.